Spid3rmvn/MULTICAL/README.md

-# MULTICAL
+# MULTIPRINTS

 A modern offline desktop inventory and sales management application built with **Electron.js** and **SQLite**.
-MULTICAL provides a complete business management solution for tracking products, stock (sticker rolls), sales, and customer debts with an intuitive dashboard interface.
+MULTIPRINTS provides a complete business management solution for tracking products, stock (sticker rolls), sales, and customer debts with an intuitive dashboard interface.

 ## Features